geometryphp/geometry/readme.md

 # Geometry

-### Status

-Not for production use.
+**Status** --- Not for production use.
 Geometry is currently under development.

 ## Introduction